LINCS-pipelines/mema/README.md

 ```
 [sudo] docker pull ucbd2k/mema
 ```
-Ubuntu user may need to use `sudo` to run Docker.
+Linux users may need to use `sudo` to run Docker.

-A minimum of 4 GB memory is required to run the entire MEMA vignettes.
-Memmory allocation adjustment for Docker on Ubuntu is not needed as the default is "unlimited".
-On Mac and Windows it is done manually.
+We recommend a minimum of 8 GB memory to run the  MEMA vignettes.
+On Mac and Windows the memory needs to be manually allocated.

-On Mac, click Docker whale icon in Launchpad or Applications folder to start Docker, then click Docker icon in top status bar and choose Preferences -> Advanced to increase Memory to 4.0 GB.
+On Mac, click Docker whale icon in Launchpad or Applications folder to start Docker, then click Docker icon in top status bar and choose Preferences -> Advanced to increase Memory to 8.0 GB.

-On Windows, double-click Open Oracle VM VirtualBox icon on desktop, choose Settings -> System -> Motherboard to increase Base Memory to 4096 MB.
+On Windows, double-click Open Oracle VM VirtualBox icon on desktop, choose Settings -> System -> Motherboard to increase Base Memory to 8192 MB.

+To run the container execute the following command:

 ```
 [sudo] docker run -d -p <an available port>:8787 ucbd2k/mema